-In the past, French Midi-Pyrenees has played a secondary role to its more glamorous rival, the Alps.
+In the past, skiing in the French Pyrenees has played a secondary role to its more glamorous rival, the Alps.
 In the last decade however, great advances have been made to turn what was perhaps considered rather dull Pyrenean mountain towns and villages into excellent skiing resorts.

 There are black runs in all the Pyrenean resorts, but the pistes are less crowded than the Alpine slopes, so there is less chance of the beginner being involved in an accident, or incurring the wrath of the chair lift operator for holding up the loading because of a tangled the ski pole.
 And who hasn’t done that, at least once?